motorbike

 Speed and braking distance

-• Approx. 50 metres with soft braking.
+- Approx. 50 metres with gentle braking.

-• Approximately 30 metres during heavy braking.
+- Approximately 30 metres with heavy braking.

-You'll also find that braking distance almost doubles, as long as you drive a little faster.
+You'll also find that braking distance almost doubles, if you drive a little faster.
 For example, braking distance doubles if you increases speed from 30 km/h. to 40 km/h.
 Braking distance also depends on the amount of grip and the road surface.
 Imagine you want a maximum braking distance of 35 metres.
 This means, that you can drive 80 km/h on a level, dry road.
 To maintain braking distance, you can only drive 60 km/h. on wet tarmac or gravel.
 If you are driving on packed snow, you must reduce your speed to 40 km/h, and if it is icy, you must you can go as low as 30 km/h.
 When travelling downhill, the longer the braking distance, the steeper the hill is.

 20 metres